Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Seeing Sound.md

 **Use an oscilloscope and slinky spring to see how sound travels** - Find out what sound is, the difference between low and high sounds, and loud and quiet sounds, and learn about sounds we can't hear

-Last initially checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)
+Last initially checked on 2023-01-18 by John Leung (cfl35@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->